jinmingjian/seed/README.md

 + https://github.com/jinmingjian/seed/contributors

-Or you like to fork or clone it.
+Or you'd like to fork or clone it.

 ## Additional resources